 Lake Ozark in southern Missouri is famous for its boating, fishing, and other recreational activities, but if you want to enjoy the lake in style, there’s no better way to do so than by cruising the lake with Celebration Cruises!

-I had the opportunity to experience a dinner cruise for myself on a gorgeous afternoon recently and found it to be just about the best way to enjoy Lake Ozark without getting wet!
+I had the opportunity to experience a dinner cruise for myself on a gorgeous afternoon recently (check out my incredible accommodations at the Lodge of Four Seasons here!) and found it to be just about the best way to enjoy Lake Ozark without getting wet!

 Celebration Cruises runs three ships which depart from different locations.
 If you book a cruise, make sure you know which one it departs from!
-The one I took, the Bagnell Dam Celebration II, departs from Pirate Cove at the Bagnell Dam in Osage Beach, not far from where I explored the lake by air in a Lake Ozark helicopter.
+The one I took, the Bagnell Dam Celebration II, departs from Pirate Cove at the Bagnell Dam in Osage Beach, not far from where I explored the lake by air (read all about that adventure here) in a Lake Ozark helicopter.

 Once on board, you’ll have the choice of a very comfortable dining cabin below,